 Because now you are ready for the truth that saves.

 You were Satan's child.
 Now — if you belong to Christ — you are God's beloved.
 You were enslaved to sin.
 Now you are enslaved to righteousness (Romans 6:18).
 You were captive in darkness.
-Now you dwell in the kingdom of His beloved Son.
+Now you dwell in the kingdom of the Son He loves.

 This is not something you did.
 This is something God did to you, for you, and in you.
 He saw you dead — and He raised you.
 He saw you blind — and He gave you sight.
 He saw you in the enemy's prison —